Put your WordPress SEO strategy to work with SmartCrawl. Create clear, bold, targeted content and rank on top Google search with SmartCrawl.

 Title & Meta

-Customize how page titles and descriptions display on search screens.
+Customize how titles and descriptions display on search pages.

-When your content pops up on a search engine you only get a few words to make sure your content stands out.
+When your content pops up on a search engine you only get a few words to make sure it stands out.
+Take control with custom titles, descriptions and keywords for your posts and pages.

 Automatic Keyword Linking